ingroxd/sheli/README.md

 # SHELI

-SHell Extensible Library (sheli) offers you a little help in building your scripts.
+SHell Extensible Library (sheli) helps you build your scripts.
-In particular it takes care of some repetitive tasks, such as parameters management.
+In particular it takes care of those repetitive tasks, such as parameters management.

 It is not fully tested yet, so be careful \[:

-It adds some automatism, such as the main function, signal management, and some more!
+It adds some automatisms, such as the main function, signals management (traps), and some more things!
 It also comes with a custom version of argparse!

+SHELI IS SCRUMPADOOCHOUS!\*

 This library is experimental and actually uses dash as interpreter.
 Wherever possible, POSIX standards are used, BUT sometimes they are not (a.k.a. local vars et similia).

-SHELI IS SCRUMPADOOCHOUS!\*

 In this repo a TL;DR will eventually be included with the methods intended to be used.